-An amusement park accident or theme park accident can be scary.
-The rides that these business establishments have are exciting and sometimes dangerous.
-It is the danger element that is frequently inadequately accounted for.
+An amusement park accident or theme park accident is scary.
+The rides at these parks are exciting and sometimes dangerous.
+However it is the danger element that causes concern.
+That danger element must be addressed.

 Leading causes of amusement park accidents and injuries include:

 Injury claims from amusement park accidents call on different areas of law.
 For example, you must look at product defect issues.
 Is the machine flawed?
 There are premises issues.
 That is, does the the premises itself create a danger?
 General injury law also applies.
 That is, are there tort law breaches that you must look at?
 These must all be looked at to make a strong claim.